In This Article

 Exposure to the elements speeds up the decay of DNA.
 For example, a body that has been in water, sunlight, or heat will provide less DNA information than a better-preserved body.

-An unpreserved body may lose all traces of DNA in as little as a few weeks.
+An unpreserved body may lose all DNA traces in as little as a few weeks.

 Scientists believe DNA can remain in a well-preserved body for up to a million years.